benroberts999/InverseNumericalCDF/README.md

 Class that finds the inverse of numerical CDFs (cumulative distribution function).

+(Can also give a flat prior between given min/max values; useful for testing).

 The resultant inverse CDF can then be used for inverse transform sampling
   see: https://github.com/benroberts999/inverseTransformSample